What Is IoT Integration? A Comprehensive Guide

 An image of an order for a POS device to replace one that's no longer working well

 Note: While the three examples above are powerful IoT integration use cases, an integration platform as a service (iPaaS) solution is better at handling the last two.
-Reason being, an iPaaS solution isn’t well-suited to stream high volumes of data, but it can trigger and streamline workflows across your applications effectively.
+The reason is, that an iPaaS solution isn’t well-suited to stream high volumes of data, but it can trigger and streamline workflows across your applications effectively.

 Related: 5 application integration use cases